 Last year a group of us here at Fubra set about a 20% time project to teach children to program.
-The idea originally came from our Head of Product, Hannah Bird, and a number of us followed suite to help her achieve her goal.
+The idea originally came from our Head of Product, Hannah Bird, and a number of us followed suit to help her achieve her goal.
 We got in contact with the local Scout group, Aldershot 2nd, and asked if they would like us to teach them how to code to earn their computing badge and they delightfully accepted our offer; that’s where we started Fubra Universe.

 Often we are asked how we managed 20 Pis making sure they all have the same software on them.
-One of the developers here, Ray Viljoen, created Raspberry PI SD Installer OS X a simple bash script that lets you take a pre-built image and copy it onto an SD card with very little input required.
-This meant that while we were working on other projects, we had a SD card in our Macs getting the OS installed; no need to be on a separate workstation and 20 OSs installed in a morning with two of us running the scripts on our respective Macs.
+One of the developers here, Ray Viljoen, created Raspberry PI SD Installer OS X, a simple bash script that lets you take a pre-built image and copy it onto an SD card with very little input required.
+This meant that while we were working on other projects, we had an SD card in our Macs getting the OS installed; no need to be on a separate workstation and 20 OSs installed in a morning with two of us running the scripts on our respective Macs.

 Teaching the scouts to code was done simply; we didn’t go into any major detail on programming languages but rather gave them an introduction into commands and processes, possibly a variable or function thrown in for good measure.

 About the same time, NASA had successfully landed their Curiosity Rover on Mars.
-We decided to use this as inspiration for our next coding project, and so set out to build our very own Raspberry Pi powered Mars Rover.
+We decided to use this as inspiration for our next coding project, and so we set out to build our very own Raspberry Pi powered Mars Rover.

 Our next stop was getting them to write a program that would be similar to the actual rover.
-So Ray and myself created the CmdGrid where they had to control the rover on screen to avoid objects in the are to get to their home square.
+So Ray and myself created the CmdGrid where they had to control the rover on screen to avoid objects in the area to get to their home square.
 Made using client side JS and backend Node.js with a very simple 8-bit pallet (exactly the same the original Nintendo console used), it ran successfully on the Pis and the scouts had a lot of fun trying to find the shortest routes.
 They also got a quick demo on how we make each level and had a go at making one themselves.

 We had many iterations on how to control the rover; one of them was via a touch screen interface on a JS enabled webpage…

-List of OpenSource projects related to Fubra Universe on our GitHub and staff’s own:
+List of open source projects related to Fubra Universe on our GitHub and staff’s own: